Winston plays after brother's death, Spartans win easily - WHIZ News

 Binghamton: The Bearcats lost their opener to Cornell by 20 points, so this result wasn’t exactly a surprise.
 They did manage 14 offensive rebounds but were outscored 54-16 in the paint.

-Michigan State: This was a weekend when basketball was put in perspective for the Spartans, but Winston seemed to enjoy being on the court with his teammates, and the home crowd was determined to show its support.
+Michigan State: Winston seemed to enjoy being on the court with his teammates, and the home crowd was determined to show its support.
+That was far more important than anything else that went on in this game.

 POLL IMPLICATIONS